 Each potential material topic was evaluated based on relevance to the business and stakeholders.
 Scoring indicates the issue's relative importance to stakeholders as well as business success.

 4. Prioritize

 Topics were ranked using a materiality matrix, which helped identify priority topics.
-Material topics were identified by the Sustainability Council and ratified by the Digital & Sustainability Board of Directors Committee.
+Material topics were identified by the senior leadership team and discussed and ratified by the Board of Directors.

 Materiality Matrix